Foundations of Descriptive and Inferential Statistics: --test for independence

-The $\chi^{2}$--test for independence can establish the {\bf existence} of a significant association between variables $X$ and $Y$.
-The {\bf strength} of the association, on the other hand, may be measured in terms of {\bf Cram\'{e}r's} $\boldsymbol{V}$ (Cram\'{e}r (1946)~\ct{cra1946}), which has a normalised range of values given by $0 \leq V \leq 1$; cf. Eq.~(\ref{eq:cramv}) and Sec.~\ref{sec:2Dnom}.
-Low values of $V$ in the case of significant associations between variables $X$ and $Y$ typically indicate the statistical influence of additional {\bf control variables}.
+The $\chi^{2}$--test for independence can establish the \textbf{existence} of a significant association in the joint distribution of a two-dimensional statistical variable~$(X,Y)$.
+The \textbf{strength} of the association, on the other hand, may be measured in terms of \textbf{Cram\'{e}r's} $\boldsymbol{V}$ (Cram\'{e}r (1946)~\ct{cra1946}), which has a normalised range of values given by $0 \leq V \leq 1$; cf. Eq.~(\ref{eq:cramv}) and Sec.~\ref{sec:2Dnom}.
+Low values of $V$ in the case of significant associations between components $X$ and $Y$ typically indicate the statistical influence of additional \textbf{control variables}.